My Products

 Check product list

-You can view product-specific information in the list of products you've created and are running.
+You can view product-specific information in the list of products you've created and are in operation.

 Note

-For more information on how to create a product, see Getting started with API Gateway.
+For information on how to create a product, see Getting started with API Gateway.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. When the Product list is displayed, check summarized information or click a product to check details.
+3. When the product list is displayed, check the summary or click a product to check details.

 apigw-myproducts-list_ko

-• Subscription type: API subscription type set during product creation
+• Subscription type: APIs subscription type set during product creation.

-• Catalog: checks the overview and manual (Swagger) of the posted API
+• Catalog: Checks the overview and manual (Swagger) of the posted APIs.

-• Post: click i-apigateway-publish to move to the Post API page
+• Post: Click i-apigateway-publish to move to Post API screen.

-• APIs: APIs list and status created in Product.
-Clicki-apigateway-apis to move to the API management screen
+• APIs: API list and status created in the product.
+Clicki-apigateway-apis to move to the API management screen.

-• Defined method: number of methods designated for each API
+• Defined method: The number of methods defined for each API.

-• Stage document: click a stage name to go to API manual (Swagger) screen
+• Stage document: Click a stage name to go to the API manual (Swagger) screen.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click the checkbox of the product to edit from the Product list, and click [Edit].
+3. Click and select the checkbox of the product to edit from the product list, and click [Edit].

-• Public - voluntary subscription: anyone can use the product's API
+• Public - voluntary subscription: Anyone can use the product's APIs.

-• Protected - authorization required: publisher's approval is required to use the product's API
+• Protected - authorization required: Publisher's approval is required to use the product's APIs.

-5. From the Edit Product popup window, click [OK].
+5. From the Edit product popup, click [OK].

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click the product to delete from the Product list, and click [Delete].
+3. Click and select the product to delete from the product list, and click [Delete].

-4. Check the information on the Delete popup window, enter the authorizer name to delete in Name, and click [Delete].
+4. Check the information on the Delete popup, enter the product name to delete in Name, and click [Delete].

-Create and manage API to manage related resources and methods.
-Furthermore, API users can manage defined API details and overview for reference, and can operate different versions of the same API in stages.
-You can build settings including cache use, throttling policy, and IP ACL to stabilize backend service.
+Create and manage APIs to manage related resources and methods.
+Furthermore, API users can manage the defined API details and overview for reference, and can operate different versions of the same API in stages.
+You can build settings including cache use, throttling policy, and IP ACL to stabilize the backend service.

 Create API